pettta/vulkan_experiments/readme.md

 # Then I went to try out https://vulkan-tutorial.com/
 - Uses GLFW rather than SDL for the window
 - much longer and more explained beginnings but doesn't get as far
+- about halfway through the second chapter rotated back to the first attempt and got the basic window working that way

 # Requirements For Mac
 - VulkanSDK==1.4.304.0